cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 [^5]: The beacon system we used this year consisted of an optical obstacle detection based on an emitter and receiver on our robots and a reflector on the opponent's robots.
 [^10]: No goats were harmed in the making of this article.
 [^11]: [Where we stopped trying to crosscompile](https://github.com/cvra/goldorak/pull/6)
+[^12]: In order to use IOs on Linux, you need to setup the device tree overlays and use sudo.
+You can use sysfs to run without sudo, but that can't be applied to all peripherals.